Waste Management Industry Survey: Government Sector

 Every 2 years

-The survey provides information on waste management financial and employment characteristics.
-It also collects information on collection, disposal and recycling quantities reported by municipalities and other public bodies that provide waste management services.
+The survey provides information on waste management activities, including financial and employment characteristics within the waste management industry.
+It collects information on collection, disposal and recycling quantities reported by municipalities and other public bodies that provide waste management services.

-The survey provides businesses, local governments, Environment Canada and various other public and private clients with comprehensive and comparable information on waste management financial and employment characteristics.
+The survey provides businesses, local governments, Environment and Climate Change Canada and various other public and private clients with comprehensive and comparable information on waste management activities, including financial and employment characteristics of operators within the industry.
 It also collects information on collection, disposal and recycling quantities reported by municipalities and other public bodies that provide waste management services.

 The data are also needed for the Environmental Accounting statistics of the System of National Accounts.

-Waste and recycling quantity data are combined with parallel data from the Waste Management Industry Survey: Business Sector (record no. 2009).
+Waste and recycling quantity data are combined with parallel data from the Biennial Waste Management Industry Survey: (record number 2009).

 Reference period: Calendar year

-Collection period: Fall and winter following the reference year
+Collection period: Spring and summer following the reference year

 - Pollution and waste